Consultation status: Feedback closed 28 March 2018. Last updated 31 March 2021

 - Request to remove bus and other heavy vehicle routes from Picton Street due to concerns over structural damage.
 This request is out of scope for this proposal which focuses on intersection improvements on Hepburn and Picton Streets.
 However, there is no set bus route for AT Metro buses along Picton Street.
 It may currently be used by drivers travelling between existing routes and although we understand the concerns, it is uncommon for us to restrict the use of a specific class of common vehicle to utilise a public road asset.

+We are aiming for this project to be constructed during the next financial year (between July 2021 and June 2022).
 Contractors will issue 48-hour notices to all affected residents prior to construction work.